 Will I ever see my friends who are on other buses?

 There are several times during the summer when all buses will be together.
-They include opening night ceremonies, the Amazing Race and the bar-b-q and concert that follow, and Shabbat Mach Hach.
-If you are in “Adventure”, you will spend that week with kids from other buses who choose the same track as you.
+They include opening night ceremonies, Shabbat Mach Hach, "The Amazing Race" and final banquet.
+If you are in the “Adventure” program, you will spend Adventrure Week with kids from other buses who choose the same track as you.
 In addition, Israel is a small country so keep your eyes open because you never know when you will run into them…

 Will we have time off from the program?

-There is one free weekend (see sample itinerary for details).
-If you want to spend more time with family and friends in Israel, you can arrange to go before Mach Hach starts, or you can stay after.
-During the program itself, family can work out times with the bus staff to visit, however we have a firm policy against children being taken out of the program.
+There is one free weekend.
+If you want to spend more time with family and friends in Israel, you can arrange to arrive in Israel before Mach Hach starts, or you can stay after.

 Can special diets be accommodated?

 Most of the time.
 Because we are a traveling camp, we do not have our own kitchens.
 Meals are eaten in hotels and restaurants, or provided by caterers.
 Therefore, we do not have total control over ingredients.
-If you have food allergies or other special needs, you must have a conversation with the Mach Hach administration before your application is considered final.
+If you have food allergies or other special needs, you must speak with the Mach Hach administration before your application is considered final.

 If I’ve been to Israel many times, will Mach Hach still be exciting for me?
 Will I see things I haven’t seen before?